-As directed by the Counterintelligence Enhancement Act of 2002, as amended, and in consultation with the counterintelligence community, the ONCIX will develop policy and standards for training and professional development of individuals engaged in counterintelligence activities.
-We will, consistent with the Intelligence Community's Five Year Strategic Human Capital Plan and other US government efforts, engage in a unified effort to establish best practices, baseline our community's competencies, create core training courses, set professional standards, and support research initiatives.
+As directed by the Counterintelligence Enhancement Act of 2002, as amended, and in consultation with the counterintelligence community, ONCIX will develop policy and standards for training and professional development of individuals engaged in counterintelligence activities.
+Consistent with the Intelligence Community's Five Year Strategic Human Capital Plan and other U.S. government efforts, we will engage in a unified effort to establish best practices, baseline our community's competencies, create core training courses, set professional standards, and support research initiatives.
 To the extent feasible, we will integrate our training efforts and standards with those of the National Intelligence University.

 We will also develop an adaptable, expert counterintelligence workforce to meet the challenge of evolving intelligence threats.
 Our efforts will focus on three key areas.
 First, we will recruit personnel with a broader range of skills and experiences from outside the counterintelligence community.
 Specifically, we will target those who have experienced other cultures, speak other languages, or have specialized skills in information technology.
-Second. we will provide this cadre with a core understanding in counterintelligence tradecraft, building on best practices from across the community.
-Third, we will develop structured career paths that emphasize professional growth by identifying key assignments and leadership development opportunities and by clearly articulating promotion goals and stan-This lifecycle approach counterintelligence careers will grounded in a rigorous assessment of needs and integrated into wider human capital development efforts in Intelligence Community.
+Second, we will provide this cadre with a core understanding counterintelligence in tradecraft, building on best practices from across the community.
+Third, we will develop structured career paths that emphasize professional growth by identifying key assignments and leadership development opportunities and by clearly articulating promotion goals and standards.
+This lifecycle approach to counterintelligence careers will be grounded in a rigorous assessment of needs and integrated into wider human capital development efforts in the Intelligence Community.